-Provisional and General Registration with AHPRA in Australia
+Provisional and General Registration with AHPRA in Australia in 2023

 In the process of applying to jobs in Australia, you will hear the terms Provisional and General Registration mentioned frequently.

 These are the two main types of Registration with AHPRA, Australia’s professional body for healthcare professionals.

 👉 How to turn your Provisional Registration into General Registration

 If you’re unsure if you are eligible to work in Australia as a UK junior doctor, we recommend reading this article which explains the criteria and gives some common scenarios so you can understand where you sit.

 All overseas doctors moving to Australia will start off on Provisional Registration, barring some Consultants using the Specialist pathway.

 This provides up to 12 months of Registration to allow supervised practice in Australia.
 This registration level is comparable to being provisionally registered with the GMC during your FY1 year.
 You have to work supervised under a named supervisor in a named job at all times, so you cannot work as a locum under Provisional Registration.